Working papers

 Information Transmission from Corporate Bonds to the Aggregate Stock Market

-We provide perhaps the first strong empirical evidence that the corporate bond market leads the aggregate stock market: the cross-sectional skewness of the corporate bond returns predict the stock market returns both in- and out-of-sample.
-The predictability arises from informed bond trading and gradual information diffusion due to market segmentation.
-Additionally, the bond predictors contain valuable information about future aggregate firm fundamentals and real economic activity.
+We provide perhaps the first empirical evidence that the corporate bond market leads the aggregate stock market: the term-structure slope of the bond returns predicts the stock market returns both in- and out-of-sample.
+This predictability arises from informed bond trading and gradual information diffusion due to market segmentation.
+Additionally, the bond slope contains valuable information about future firm fundamentals and real economic activity.
 The lead-lag relationship becomes more prominent when the two markets are less integrated.
-Moreover, the predictive power extends to stock portfolios sorted by size, value, and industries.
+Moreover, the predictive power extends to stock portfolios sorted by size, value, and industries, particularly those with high credit risk exposures.

 Anomalies as New Hedge Fund Factors: A Machine Learning Approach